 An increased use of psychological assessment and testing in the workplace has caused the field of Psychometrics to expand rapidly over the last several years.
 Dozens of companies worldwide offer psychometric testing services, competing for the business of schools, governments, and private corporations.
 This includes providing the tests, the instructions for administration of the tests, and providing the analysis and results to clients.

-One field that especially draws on the expertise of psychometricians is Industrial-Organizational Psychology (see What is Industrial-Organizational Psychology?)
+One field that especially draws on the expertise of psychometricians is industrial-organizational psychology.
 These psychologists apply psychometrics in employee selection and training; performance analysis; and workplace organization.

 Psychometricians also work in universities, school systems, and in private practice.
 Working in research, psychometricians typically possess a master’s degree or higher.
-When working in the educational system, psychometricians are almost always required to obtain a Certification in Psychometry.
-(See Careers in Psychometry).
+When working in the educational system, psychometricians are almost always required to obtain a certification in psychometry.